 . . .Skip to main content

 This guide will aid Pharm D students in completing their Scholarly Project.
-Use the tabs above to navigate.
 Contact the reference service or the pharmacy librarian for more help.

 The PSP is designed to give students the opportunity to develop analytical thinking skills and expose students to the process of scientific inquiry, teaching them how to analyze literature, formulate an answerable question, gather data, and go through the methodology of appropriate scholarly investigation.
 The PSP may encompass a wide variety of disciplines including science, clinical, educational, behavioral health, health services, community, and epidemiological activities.